Everyone wants more sales.

 The benefit of retargeting your current or old customers is that they have another level of familiarity with your brand.

-They know more about your company than the people who have visited your website but never bought anything.
+They know more about your company than those who have visited your website but never bought anything.

 You can also try to cross-sell or upsell to these customers.

-Here’s a great example of an ad I saw from American Express:
+Here’s a great example of an ad from American Express:

-I’m already an Amex member and have one of their credit cards.
+In this example, the target person is already an Amex member and has one of their credit cards.

 But they are trying to pitch a new card to me.

-Rather than getting a new customer, it’s easy for them to retarget me by offering a card I don’t have.
+Rather than getting a new customer, it’s easy to retarget someone by offering a card they don’t have.